Lustarr/ytdlpTUI/README.md

 Simple and limit use of [yt-dlp](https://github.com/yt-dlp/yt-dlp) with Non Command UI in Windows.
 ## How to use
 - .exe
-  - Directly execute the file and follow the hint.
+  - Download the file from [releases](https://github.com/Lustarr/yt-dlp-ncui/releases).
+Execute it and follow the hint.
 - .py
   - Install following package in your Python environment.
     ```